 Compliance Factors: Statutes, Executive Orders, and Regulations listed at 24 CFR 50.4, 58.5, and 58.6 Was compliance achieved at the broad level of review?
 If Yes: Describe compliance determinations made at the broad level.
-If No: Describe the policy, standard, or process to be followed in the site-specific review. locations in Los Angeles County is provided as Figure 5.
-Program locations may include lead-based paint and materials containing asbestos.
-These are hazardous materials that could affect the health of residents.
-All activities must comply with applicable federal, state, and local laws and regulations regarding asbestos and lead-based paint.
-Compliance will be achieved at the site- specific level of environmental review.
+If No: Describe the policy, standard, or process to be followed in the site-specific review.
 Endangered Species Endangered Species Act of 1973, particularly section 7; 50 CFR Part 402 Yes No □ ⊠ The Endangered Species Act (ESA), as amended, is intended to protect and recover species in danger of extinction and the ecosystems they depend upon.
 HUD must ensure that any action it authorizes, funds, or carries out is not likely to jeopardize the continued existence of a listed species in the wild or destroy or adversely modify its critical habitat.
 Program locations in Los Angeles County could potentially impact resources managed or regulated by the U.S. Fish and Wildlife Service (FWS) and/or the California Department of Fish and Wildlife (CDFW).
-In Los Angeles County there are 49 threatened, endangered, or candidate species and 16 critical habitats managed or regulated by the FWS.
-In addition to these federally-listed species, the CDFW has identified 45 species classified as endangered, threatened, or official candidate under the California Endangered Species Act.
-Since the program consists of existing single-family owner-occupied rehabilitation or
+In Los Angeles County there are 50 threatened, endangered, or candidate species and 16 critical habitats managed or regulated by the FWS.
+In addition to these federally-listed species, the CDFW has identified 44 species classified as endangered, threatened, or official candidate under the California Endangered Species Act.
+Since the program consists of existing single-family owner-occupied rehabilitation or reconstruction generally within the previously disturbed footprint, no habitat disturbance is expected.

-Compliance Factors: Statutes, Executive Orders, and Regulations listed at 24 CFR 50.4, 58.5, and 58.6 Was compliance achieved at the broad level of review?
-If Yes: Describe compliance determinations made at the broad level.
-If No: Describe the policy, standard, or process to be followed in the site-specific review. reconstruction generally within the previously disturbed footprint, no habitat disturbance is expected.
 Figure 6 shows threatened and endangered species and critical habitats found in Los Angeles County.
 See Attachment 4 for the Los Angeles County federal and state official species list and agency coordination.
 Compliance will be achieved at the site- specific level of environmental review.

+Compliance Factors: Statutes, Executive Orders, and Regulations listed at 24 CFR 50.4, 58.5, and 58.6 Was compliance achieved at the broad level of review?
+If Yes: Describe compliance determinations made at the broad level.
+If No: Describe the policy, standard, or process to be followed in the site-specific review.
 Explosive and Flammable Hazards 24 CFR Part 51 Subpart C Yes No ⊠ □ The purpose of the explosive and flammable hazards category is to establish safety standards to keep HUD-assisted projects acceptable distances from specific, stationary, hazardous operations that store, handle, or process hazardous substances.
 The proposed projects do not increase residential densities as they are single-family owner-occupied rehabilitation and reconstruction activities.
 Because the proposed projects do not increase the number of people being exposed to hazardous operations by increasing residential densities, the proposed project does not meet the definition of a HUD-assisted project per 24 CFR 51.201.
 The proposed projects will not include hazardous facilities, a facility that mainly stores, handles or processes flammable or combustible chemicals such as bulk fuel storage facilities and refineries.
 This project is in compliance with 25 CFR Part 51, Subpart C.